ysyesilyurt/Metu-CENG/README.md

 Clone with submodules (since some courses have their own repositories I've bound them as submodules of this root repository):
 `git clone --recursive git@github.com:ysyesilyurt/Metu-CENG.git`

-Alternatively, if you didn't use `--recursive` option while cloning, you can type:
+Alternatively, if you didn't use `--recursive` option while cloning, you can use:
 ```
 cd Metu-CENG
 git submodule init